kqlynero/taxi-service/README.md

 ## How run this project

-* Download and install MySQL, Apache TomCat, Maven, JDK 11+
+* Download and install MySQL, Apache Tomcat, Maven, JDK 11+
-* Clone project from repository
+* Clone project from the repository
-* Add DB to project(copy all from init_db.sql) and configurate TomCat
+* Add DB to project(copy all from init_db.sql) and configure TomCat
-* Create connection to your DB
+* Create a connection to your DB
 * Run application with TomCat

 ## Database structure